OSC/ood-documentation/source/how-tos/project-management/project-manager.rst

 vary on the types of collaboration you would like to enable.
 Like other actions in Open OnDemand, it will operate as the logged in user and never exceed the UNIX permissions of the directories and files it operates on.
-This means there are several different approaches you may want to take depending on your filesystem's account and permission management approach.
+This means there are several different approaches you may want to take depending on your file system's account and permission management approach.

 .. _project_manager_shared_project_root: